cauIfield/cauIfield/README.md

 would you also tie a red string on my finger to match your red string... meaning we are bonded. -nid

 i think a wedding ring would look a lot better but string works too - ellie >_<

+IM STILL WAITING FOR THAT RING BTW. - NID.